muart-group/muart-group.github.io/docs/developer/it-protocol/data-types/temperature-units.md

 ## Enhanced Temperatures

-Enhanced temperatures are far simpler to calculate, capable of being converted from the wire using the formula `(wire_data - 128) / 2`.
+Enhanced temperatures (internally known as "temperature scale A") are far simpler to calculate, capable of being converted from the wire using the formula `(wire_data - 128) / 2`.
 Likewise, a temperature value can be converted to wire format using `(temp * 2) + 128`.

 ## Celsius/Fahrenheit Conversion